History of water supply and sanitation: Water supply

 London water supply infrastructure developed over many centuries from early mediaeval conduits, through major 19th-century treatment works built in response to cholera threats, to modern, large-scale reservoirs.
 An ambitious engineering project to bring fresh water from Hertfordshire to London was undertaken by Hugh Myddleton, who oversaw the construction of the New River between 1609 and 1613.
 The New River Company became one of the largest private water companies of the time, supplying the City of London and other central areas.
 The first civic system of piped water in England was established in Derby in 1692, using wooden pipes, which was common for several centuries.
 The Derby Waterworks included waterwheel-powered pumps for raising water out of the River Derwent and storage tanks for distribution.

 Chelsea Waterworks, 1752.
 Two Newcomen beam engines pumped Thames water from a canal to reservoirs at Green Park and Hyde Park.

 Until the Enlightenment era, little progress was made in water supply and sanitation.
 It was in the 18th century that a rapidly growing population fueled a boom in the establishment of private water supply networks in London.
 The Chelsea Waterworks Company was established in 1723 "for the better supplying the City and Liberties of Westminster and parts adjacent with water".
 The company created extensive ponds in the area bordering Chelsea and Pimlico using water from the tidal Thames.
 Other waterworks were established in London, including at West Ham in 1743, at Lea Bridge before 1767, Lambeth Waterworks Company in 1785, West Middlesex Waterworks Company in 1806 and Grand Junction Waterworks Company in 1811.

 The S-bend pipe was invented by Alexander Cummings in 1775 but became known as the U-bend following the introduction of the U-shaped trap by Thomas Crapper in 1880.
-The first screw-down water tap was patented in 1845 by Guest and Chrimes, a brass foundry in Rotherham.
+The first screw-down water tap was patented, in 1845, by Guest and Chrimes, a brass foundry in Rotherham.
+Maughan, of London, would develop the first instantaneous, gas powered, domestic water heater, in 1868.
+The Mixer tap being invented, by Thomas Campbell of Saint John, New Brunswick, in 1880, to combine hot and cold water.

 The first documented use of sand filters to purify the water supply dates to 1804, when the owner of a bleachery in Paisley, Scotland, John Gibb, installed an experimental filter, selling his unwanted surplus to the public.
 The first treated public water supply in the world was installed by engineer James Simpson for the Chelsea Waterworks Company in London in 1829.
 The practice of water treatment soon became mainstream, and the virtues of the system were made starkly apparent after the investigations of the physician John Snow during the 1854 Broad Street cholera outbreak demonstrated the role of the water supply in spreading the cholera epidemic.